-However, your Mac won't boot from USB drives or external hard drives because you are in one of the cases:
+However, your Mac won't boot from USB drives or external hard drives because you are in one of the following cases:

 Don't be so worried.
 This post will give you a hand.
 It offers workarounds to force your Mac to boot from a USB successfully and also tells you the reasons why your MacBook won't boot from USB.